TDiblik/anyhow-tauri/README.md

 }
 ```

+## Notes

-Notice that you can casually use the `?` operator.
-I've had to create a wrapper for the `bail!()` and `ensure!()` macros, since I was unable to implement proper traits for them (somebody can submit a PR tho).
-The `TA` before each type means `TauriAnyhow` because I don't want to use type names that could collide with other type names in your codebase.
-The whole crate is around +-100 lines of code.
+- Notice that you can casually use the `?` operator.
+- I've had to create a wrapper for the `bail!()` and `ensure!()` macros, since I was unable to implement proper traits for them (somebody can submit a PR tho).
+- The `TA` before each type means `TauriAnyhow` because I don't want to use type names that could collide with other type names in your codebase.
+- The whole crate is around +-100 lines of code.
 If you don't want to depend on _another_ package, you should be able to copy-paste it to your codebase without any problems (I don't expect this crate to change _that_ much).

 ## Caveats